Duduosun/duduosun_cucumber_selenium_java/kt/FrameworkTemplateREADME.md

 Command Line

-cd to root ot salmonAutomationFramework project directory
+cd to root ot XYZAutomationFramework project directory

 To clean and compile the build
 -----------------------------